 - 7.1 This indicator is identified as Core Output Indicator ECP3(iii) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 7.2 The Core Strategy and Development Control Policies DPD adopted in February 2008 includes vehicle parking standards based on the guidance set out in PPG 13.
 The Parking Standards are expressed as a range of maximum and operational amounts of parking for broad classes of interim development.
-The Council published further guidance on Parking in March 2015. - 7.3 Of the single-use non-residential developments completed during 2016/17, all were considered to be compliant with the parking standards.
+The Council published further guidance on Parking in March 2015. - 7.3 Of the single-use non-residential developments completed during 2017/18, all were considered to be compliant with the parking standards.

 The Focused Review of the Core Strategy and Development Plan Policies DPD was adopted on 4th December 2013.
-This amends a select number of the City Council's planning policies in order ensure consistency with the NPPF.
 Policy DC7 'Vehicle Parking Standards at Developments' was amended to reflect the removal of maximum parking standards within the NPPF.
-In addition a joint review of County-wide standards is being carried out Autumn 2014.